Canine Good Neighbour (CGN) Prep Class

 When Hounds Fly’s Canine Good Neighbour (CGN) Preparatory Class has been wildly successful over the last four+ years.
 Many graduates of this program have gone on to earn their Canine Good Neighbour titles and become certified Therapy Dogs.

-This five module course is designed to familiarize you with the twelve exercises a dog must perform at a CGN examination to get their CGN title, and give you the training plans needed for you and your dog to ace the exam.
+This four module course is designed to familiarize you with the twelve exercises a dog must perform at a CGN examination to get their CGN title, and give you the training plans needed for you and your dog to ace the exam.

 Students completing this class are not required to book an examination, but are strongly encouraged to do so!